Yorkshire Tour 2023 dates:

 "the unravelling fantasia... was a real highlight of our 2021 festival.
 In a place where striking originality finds a home we've had few shows more thrillingly original.
 The company found the most touching way to tell a heartbreaking story.
 I can't recommend it highly enough."
 (Bill Bankes-Jones Artistic Director Tete a Tete Opera)

 Stitch Your Story

-We are proud to present in partnership with Thackray Museum of Medicine our new reflective embroidery project.
-We invite you to share your story through stitch in our new exciting project 'STITCH YOUR STORY', inspired by the life and embroidered words of Mary Frances Heaton.
-Join us to create your own sampler as we explore identity through creative words and expressive embroidery.
-Starts 5th May 2021.
-Contact Red to get involved!
+We were proud to present in partnership with Thackray Museum of Medicine our reflective embroidery project.
+We invited you to share your story through stitch in our exciting project 'STITCH YOUR STORY', inspired by the life and embroidered words of Mary Frances Heaton.
+Many joined in creating their own sampler as we explored identity through creative words and expressive embroidery.

 Mary’s story and our Opera hit the Press!